lensesio/stream-reactor/kafka-connect-elastic/docs/source/elastic.rst

 If you switch back to the terminal you started the Connector in you should see the Elastic sink being accepted and the task starting.

-Insert the records as before to have them written to elastic search.
+Insert the records as before to have them written to Elastic Search.

 Features